Ford CEO calls for US battery production to avoid shortage

 Mr Farley, who became CEO on Oct 1 last year, sees a growth opportunity in selling services to drivers and providing data from the company's cars, which are now connected to the Internet.

-He said that it already is a $4 billion market.
+He said that it already is a US$4 billion market.
 "It could be bigger.
-And right now we're just getting started."
+And right now, we're just getting started."